 Table 3 gives the descriptive statistics for the variables used in the econometric analysis, while results of the estimation of equation 5 are presented in Table 4.
-In the first column the degree of parallelism $P{i,q}$ is measured with the number of active cases $A{i,q}$ on the desk of each judge at the end of a quarter.
+In the first column the degree of parallelism $P{i,q}$ is measured with the number of new opened cases per quarter $\nu{i,q}$, i.e., the number of assigned cases for which the judge holds the first hearing in the current quarter.
 All estimates are statistically significant and the signs correspond to the prediction of the theory.
-In particular, a larger number of active cases increase the average duration of cases assigned during the quarter.
+In particular, more task juggling measured by a larger number of new opened trials increases the average duration of all cases assigned during the current quarter.
 Similarly positive is the effect of a larger assigned workload in the quarter, while a greater standardized effort reduces duration and the implicit time trend is positive.

-These estimates, however, are potentially inconsistent.
+These estimates, however, are potentially inconsistent for the causal effect of interest.
 Column 2 reports Instrumental Variable (IV) estimates obtained using the instruments described above in Section 5.2.
-The effects of the confounded variables $A{i,q}$ and $\left(\frac{e}{S}\right){i,q}$ are now larger and still statistically significant.
-At the mean of the distribution of active cases $(210)^9$, a decrease of task juggling consisting of ten fewer active cases (approximately a 5% decrease) reduces by 6.6 days the average duration of all cases assigned in the same quarter, which, given a mean duration of 290 days, is a 2.3% improvement.
-To put the size of this effect in the right perspective we can ask how many new hearings per quarter (for given difficulty of cases) the representative judge would have to hold in order to achieve the same reduction in the duration of trials.
-Given an estimate of -1.29 for the coefficient of $\left(\frac{e}{S}\right){i,q}$, 5.1 additional units of standardized effort per quarter (a 4% increase at the mean of this variable which is 128) would be needed to reduce the duration of assigned cases by the same amount of 6.6 days.
-In other words, at the mean, a 5% decrease of task juggling has the same effect of a 4% increase of effort.
-If the average number of hearings per case is S=3.2, this means 16.3 more hearings per quarters.
+The effects of the confounded variables $\nu{i,q}$ and $\left(\frac{e}{S}\right){i,q}$ are now larger and still statistically significant.
+At the mean of the distribution of new opened cases (127)11, ten fewer newly opened cases in a quarter (an 8% decrease of this indicator of task juggling) reduce the duration of assigned cases by 8.6 days (a 3% improvement, given a mean duration of 290 days).
+To put the size of this effect in the right perspective we can ask how many new hearings per quarter (for given difficulty of cases) the representative judge would have to hold in order to achieve the same reduction in the total duration of assigned trials.
+Given an estimate of -1.81 for the coefficient of $\left(\frac{e}{S}\right){i,q}$, 4.7 additional units of standardized effort per quarter (a 4% increase at the mean of this variable which is 128) would be needed to reduce the duration of assigned cases by the same amount of 8.6 days.
+In other words, at the mean, an 8% decrease of task juggling has the same effect as a 4% increase of effort.
+If the average number of hearings per case is S = 3.2, 4.7 units of standardized effort mean approximately 15 more hearings per quarters.